This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Hi everyone!
 Mr. JOC here.
 Ever wonder about the behind the scene magic for food shows on TV and how the talent always look perfectly lit and the food super delicious?
 We got a glimpse of how it all happens during our visit to Seefood Media studio in New York City.
 I’ll share a few tips on DSLR video setting as well towards the end of the post.

-During our visit to New York City over the Christmas holidays, one of the highlight of the trip was being able to visit our friends Jamie and Saukok of Seefood Media.
+During our visit to New York City over the Christmas holidays, one of the highlights of the trip was being able to visit our friends Jamie and Saukok of Seefood Media.
 We were really excited since Nami had just started Just One Cookbook YouTube Channel and had a ton of questions about food videography.
-Who better to answer our questions then our own James Beard Award winning video production friends.
+Who better to answer our questions than our own James Beard Award-winning video production friends.

 From Jamie, I learned how to make stock from scratch with fresh ingredients and many other fundamentals cooking skills.
 During that time, Jamie was always hosting parties for his friends and I became a frequent beneficiary of his delicious creations.
-White truffle rice, Kobe beef burgers, seared foie gras, and slow roasted beef tenderloin just to name a few memorable dishes.
+White truffle rice, Kobe beef burgers, seared foie gras, and slow-roasted beef tenderloin just to name a few memorable dishes.
 I was a bit surprised when Jamie left the technology industry to get his master’s degree in Food Studies because he loved gadgets and technology.
-Now with Seefood Media, he gets to combine his passion of high tech and along with his love for food.
+Now with Seefood Media, he gets to combine his passion for high tech and his love for food.

 When we arrived at the Seefood Media studio, it was quite cool being in the same space where Rachel ray, Bobby Flay, Emeril Lagasse, and other amazing chefs have been.
-Jamie and Saukok patiently answered all of Nami and my endless questions about kitchen setup, counter top material, cabinet setup, and how to create a space that is optimized for food videography.
-The promo video below for SeeFood Meida is a great glimpse into the amazing work they do.
+Jamie and Saukok patiently answered all of Nami and my endless questions about kitchen setup, countertop material, cabinet set up, and how to create a space that is optimized for food videography.
+The promo video below for SeeFood Media is a great glimpse into the amazing work they do.

 Thank you Jamie, Saukok, and Chewbarka (their cute dog!) for hosting us in your amazing studio and we look forward to seeing a live shoot there soon.